Inflect logo

 Market Access, Business & Tax Climate

 Regional Market Reach: Haifa serves as the primary gateway for northern Israel and the Galilee.
-It is the logical choice for edge computing applications for the large population centers and industrial zones north of the Sharon plain.
+It is the logical choice for edge computing applications serving the large population centers and industrial zones north of the Sharon plain.

 Natural Disaster Risk

-• Earthquake (6.9): The primary natural risk factor, requiring facilities built to strict seismic standards.
+• Earthquake (6.9): The primary natural risk factor, requiring facilities built to resilient seismic codes as of September 2025.

-• Epidemic (4.8): Managed through standard national health protocols and facility access controls.
+• Epidemic (4.8): Managed through standard national health protocols and facility access controls as of September 2025.

-• Tsunami (2.7): A minor coastal risk typically mitigated by site elevation or distance from the shore.
+• Tsunami (2.7): A minor coastal risk typically mitigated by site elevation or distance from the immediate shoreline as of September 2025.

-• Coastal Flood (2.4): Considered a minor regional factor for facilities situated away from the immediate shoreline.
+• Coastal Flood (2.4): Considered a minor regional factor for sites located near the immediate port area as of September 2025.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business